Pentagon denies Syrian media claims of US airstrikes in Syria

-Syrian state television reported late Sunday night that there were explosions heard at the T-4 airbase outside of the city of Homs and blamed the U.S. for an apparent attack.
+Syrian state television reported late Sunday night that there were explosions heard at the T4 air base outside of Homs and blamed the U.S. for the apparent attack.

 Syria's state-run news agency, SANA, later reported that Syrian air defenses had shot down eight Tomahawk missiles.